galaxyproject/galaxy-hub/src/learn/faq/index.md

 Total disk space reserved per user is noted on the [Main](/src/main/index.md) and [Test](/src/test/index.md) home pages under the section "Quotas".

 When using a local, cloud, or public Galaxy servers hosted by other teams, quotas may or may not be set and are configured by that instance's administrator.
-Please see: [Big Picture/Choices](/src/Big Picture/Choices/index.md).

 For help understanding and organizing datasets and histories, please see: [Managing Datasets](/src/learn/managing-datasets/index.md).